EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculates the delay coefficient of first 60 days as a precomputation based on Orth et al. 2013 &amp; as it is used in Trautmannet al. 2018. calculates the base runoff based on Orth et al. 2013 &amp; as it is used in Trautmannet al. 2018
+Surface runoff directly calculated using delay coefficient for the last 60 days based on the Orth et al. (2013) method, but with a different delay coefficient as implemented in Trautmann et al. (2018).

 **Parameters**
 - **Fields**